Automatic conversion for E57 files

 If you have equirectangular images in other file formats (not E57), convert them to cube maps before uploading to CDF:- Use a conversion tool such as py360convert to convert your images to cube map format.

-- Upload the converted cube maps following the steps in Custom script for other formatted 360° images.
+- Upload the converted cube maps following the steps in Upload 360° images programmatically.

 Get started